 The Department of Social and Behavioral Sciences (SBS) teaches students about the social and structural factors that interact with behavioral and biological factors to influence health, illness and recovery.
 SBS faculty offer innovative approaches to social and structural factors (e.g., stigma, housing, poverty, social relationships, norms) in epidemiology and public health, both as risk factors for adverse health outcomes and in strategies to promote health and prevent disease.
 Students focus on developing skills to improve health equity and social justice including how to evaluate and develop multilevel interventions that eliminate barriers to health, from infancy to old age.
 The department's ties with the thought leaders in Psychiatry, Psychology, Sociology and Anthropology departments, as well as the Law School allow limitless opportunities for students to engage with research and practice at Yale, in New Haven and beyond.

 Concentrations and Tracks

-The following concentrations and tracks are available for students to customize their elective course in the MPH program.
+The following concentrations and tracks are available for students to customize their elective courses in the MPH program.
 They are 3-5 courses each and are added once students have begun the MPH program.
-Concentrations offer the opportunity for students to direct their internship experiences whereas tracks are exclusively course based.
+Concentrations offer the opportunity for students to direct their internship experiences, whereas tracks are exclusively course based.

 Maternal Child Health Promotion Track